 About the tutor

-Wild Atlantic Concertina Week 2018 – Boat trip to Gola island
+The inaugural Wild Atlantic Concertina Week in 2018 – Boat trip to Gola island

 Tip 1: Why not fly into Donegal airport.
 The airport is only 15 minutes from Gaoth Dobhair and has been voted the world’s most scenic approach for the second consecutive year in 2019 in a survey conducted by private jet booking service Private Fly.
 Twice daily flights to and from Dublin and also flights to and from Glasgow, Scotland.
 Get a window seat!
 Book with Aer Lingus www.aerlingus.com for Dublin or www.loganair.co.uk for Glasgow.